ARM-software/arm-trusted-firmware/docs/porting-guide.md

 *   **Macro : plat_print_gic_regs**

-    This macro allows the crash reporting routine to print GIC registers in case of an unhandled IRQ or FIQ in BL3-1.
+    This macro allows the crash reporting routine to print GIC registers in case of an unhandled exception in BL3-1.
 This aids in debugging and this macro can be defined to be empty in case GIC register reporting is not desired.

+*   **Macro : plat_print_interconnect_regs**

+    This macro allows the crash reporting routine to print interconnect registers in case of an unhandled exception in BL3-1.
+This aids in debugging and this macro can be defined to be empty in case interconnect register reporting is not desired.
+In the ARM FVP port, the CCI snoop control registers are reported.

 ### Other mandatory modifications